-- A name, used as a hint for the VHDL back-end name mangler. - A boolean "variable".
-If true, the signal will behave like a VHDL variable, or a Verilog reg that uses blocking assignment.
-This parameter only has an effect when the signal's value is modified in a synchronous statement. - The signal's reset value.
+- A name, used as a hint for the VHDL back-end name mangler. - The signal's reset value.
 It must be an integer, and defaults to 0.
 When the signal's value is modified with a synchronous statement, the reset value is the initialization value of the associated register.
 When the signal is assigned to in a conditional combinatorial statement (If or Case), the reset value is the value that the signal has when no condition that causes the signal to be driven is verified.
 This enforces the absence of latches in designs.
 If the signal is permanently driven using a combinatorial statement, the reset value has no effect.